tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/call-deflect.md

     >[!NOTE]
     >
-    > Customer Journey Analytucs does not utilize the Experience Platform Profile or Identity services for stitching today.
+    > Customer Journey Analytics does not utilize the Experience Platform Profile or Identity services for stitching today.

 * Any custom data preparation or use of the field based identity stitching is performed on the data to insure a common key across time series datasets to be ingested into CJA.
 * Lookup data must have a primary ID that can join to a field in the event data.
 Counts as rows in licensing.